mozilla/blurts-server/.plan/main.md

 - Use Vitest native mocking system
 - Keep same test capabilities with potentially different approaches
 - All tests must pass during intermediate steps
+- Draw inspiration from Jest config but implement incrementally
+- Only add configuration complexity as tests require it